 - Over-identifying with young adult activities to maintain a sense of connection with your kids

 - Feeling bored, unsatisfied with your previous spare time hobbies/activities

 - A desire to know details and have some control over the choices that your grown kids make

-Most women will experience a type of grief when her children leave the home permanently.
+Most women will experience a type of grief when their children leave the home permanently.

 Sharing Some of My Empty Nest Grief Story

 After he left, I fell into a depression.
-Although I had his older sister at home still (preparing for her wedding) I couldn’t shake the sense of feeling empty.
+Although I still had his older sister at home (preparing for her wedding), I couldn’t shake the feeling of emptiness.
 I cried more than I thought was normal.
 My eyelids were red and chapped from wiping away my tears.

 The Tears Wouldn’t Stop